BigSoftVideo/CAVA360VR2.0/docs/README.md

-This is a help guide for setting up and using our open-source version of multi-user CAVA360VR<sup>2</sup> (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).
-CAVA<sup>2</sup> is multiuser Virtual Reality application build with Unity and Photon Engine.
-CAVA<sup>2</sup> is built on our prototype CAVA360VR (never released) and our free tool [AVA360VR](https://bigsoftvideo.github.io/AVA360VR/).
-Our ambition is to create an open source project for collaborative immersive analysis and training.
+This is a help guide for setting up and using our open-source version of CAVA360VR<sup>2</sup> (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).
+CAVA<sup>2</sup> is multiuser Virtual Reality application built with Unity and Photon Engine.
+It is also possible to run CAVA<sup>2</sup> in desktop mode on windows 10/11 (not mac).
+CAVA<sup>2</sup> is an extension of our software prototype CAVA360VR (never released) and our free tool [AVA360VR](https://bigsoftvideo.github.io/AVA360VR/).
+Our ambition is to create an open project for collaborative immersive analysis and training.

-Below we outline the requirements, how to set up a project, 10 features of CAVA<sup>2</sup> and how to contribute to the project.
+Below we outline the requirements, how to set up a new project, 10 features of CAVA<sup>2</sup> and how to contribute to the project.

 ## Requirements